 - Anything which is a part of the network which wants to communicate is called a Host.

 - OSI Model is finalized between the 1970s and 1980s.
-And it is a reference model, which means, It acts as a reference guide to implement or form the network into the real world.
+And it is a reference model, which means, It acts as a reference guide to implement or form the network in the real world.

 - Based on the OSI model, the exact model that is implemented in the real world is TCP/IP model.